 - For each watercourse, indicate the name of the watercourse and provide a description of the habitat by homogeneous section.
 The parameters that must be determined are length of the section, width of the channel from the high water mark (bankful width), water depths, type of substrate (sediments), aquatic and riparian vegetation, including bank slopes.
-It is recommended that photos be attached to the description: - For each lake or water body affected, indicate the name of the water body and provide a description.
-The parameters that must be determined are total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments), and location of submerged, floating and emergent aquatic vegetation, and water quality parameters (e.g. water temperature, turbidity, pH, dissolved oxygen profiles); - Monthly/seasonal/annual water flow (discharge) data; - Seasonal flow rate and annual hydrography (minimum and maximum flows) - Natural obstacles (e.g. falls, beaver dams) or existing structures (e.g. water crossings) that hinder the free passage of fish; - Preparation of habitat maps at a suitable scale indicating the surface area of habitat for spawning, nursery, feeding, migration routes etc. This information should be linked to water depths (bathymetry) to identify the extent of a lake's littoral zone.
+It is recommended that photos be attached to the description; - For each lake or water body affected, indicate the name of the water body and provide a description.
+The parameters that must be determined are total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments), and location of submerged, floating and emergent aquatic vegetation, and water quality parameters (e.g. water temperature, turbidity, pH, dissolved oxygen profiles); - Monthly/seasonal/annual water flow (discharge) data, including minimum and maximum flows; - Natural obstacles (e.g. falls, beaver dams) or existing structures (e.g. water crossings) that hinder the free passage of fish; and - Preparation of habitat maps at a suitable scale indicating the surface area of habitat for spawning, nursery, feeding, and migration routes.
+This information should be linked to water depths (bathymetry) to identify the extent of a lake's littoral zone.

-The EIS must describe the components of fish habitats likely to be affected by the implementation of the project for all fish species in the study area.
 Fish sampling survey methods used will be described in order to allow experts to ensure the quality of the information provided.
 If studies on fish and fish habitat were carried out previously, they are to be submitted with the EIS.